everx-labs/sdk-samples/low-level/node-js/core-api/hello-wallet/README.md

 # NodeJS SDK Hello example

-In this example we deploy solidity contract Hello.sol to [TON OS SE](https://docs.ton.dev/86757ecb2/p/19d886-ton-os-se) (local blockchain), run its on-chain method and run its get-method.
+In this example we deploy solidity contract Hello.sol to [TON OS SE](https://docs.ton.dev/86757ecb2/p/19d886-ton-os-se) (local blockchain), run its on-chain method (without and with parameters) and run its get-method.

 ## Prerequisite